Student Spotlight: Josh Longmire

-“The scholarship program is the reason I am on the track I am on now.
-The tremendous work of the charities and scholarships at COD help students like myself beyond measure,” he said.
+“The scholarship program was the reason I am on the track I am on now.
+The tremendous work of the charities and scholarships at COD continue to help students beyond measure,” he said.
 “The coupling of this with access to a state-of-the-art facility with top-notch classes and faculty means any student can be properly prepared to move forward toward whatever future they can imagine.”

-After earning his associate’s degree, Longmire plans to transfer and pursue a bachelor’s degree in computer science and hopefully a master’s and Ph.D., making him the first in his family to achieve all of these educational goals.
+After earning his associate’s degree, Longmire transferred to the University of Illinois at Chicago to pursue a bachelor’s degree in computer science and hopefully a master’s and Ph.D., making him the first in his family to achieve all of these educational goals.
 He then would like to conduct research in information security.

 He considers College of DuPage an ideal place to explore his interests while gaining the support to succeed both inside and outside the classroom.